JafferSaeed888/Deep-Learning-Based-Image-Processing-for-Autonomous-Pick-and-Place-Systems-/README.md

 3. **Verify Calibration**:
    - Run the system and check ArUco detection stability
-   - Should see "Board LOCKED" with stable green outline

 ### Robot Offset Calibration

 1. **Measure Robot Base Position**: